shuvabratadey/ESP32-tft-display-micropython/README.md

 # ESP32 & ST7789 tft_display driver for MicroPython
 ==================================

-This is a MicroPython driver for 240x240 ST7789 display without CS pin.
+This is a MicroPython updated driver for 240x240 ST7789 display without CS pin.
 It also supports esp8266 Nodemcu board.
+Original library Link is here: https://github.com/devbis/st7789py_mpy

 If you create a project by esp32 and st7789 tft display With micropython.
 This is the driver to interfacing